apache/trafficserver/doc/developer-guide/cripts/cripts-misc.en.rst

 full power of Cript to decide when to run such plugins.

 Setting up existing remap plugins must be done in the ``do_create_instance()`` hook.
-The instanatiated remap plugins must be added to the instance object for the Cript, using the ``addPlugin()`` method.
+The instantiated remap plugins must be added to the instance object for the Cript, using the ``addPlugin()`` method.
 Here's an example to run the rate limiting plugin based on the client request headers: